alsey89/people-matter/docs/dev.md

 - architecture follows framework conventions
 - Components:
   - components subfolders are arranged by function
-  - UI folder contains neobrutalism design components
+  - "ui" folder contains shadcn-vue components
-  - todo: further organize components and document them
+    - the tailwind classes of the components in the components folder are global
+    - the tailwind classes of the components in the pages override the global if applied
 - Store:
   - library: pinia, pinia-persisted-state
--

 ## Server